qnngroup/qnngds/docs/src/contributing/setup.rst

 .. note::

     If you use nix, the above steps for creating a virtual environment and installing qnngds to it can be done automatically by runnning ``nix develop`` in the repository root, which will create a ``devShell`` with the necessary environment.
+If in addition, you use direnv, you can automatically spawn the dev shell by running ``direnv allow`` in the repository root to allow your shell to automatically set up the environment whenever entering the repository or any of its subdirectories.

 2. Start coding
 ---------------